ferdithedev/MCPlayerAPI/README.md

 - Getting name (by uuid)
 - Getting uuid (by name)
 - Getting skinURL
-- Getting Base64 encoded skin texture
+- Getting Base64 decoded skin texture

 ## How to implement